PIWEEK/dwarven-tavern/README.md

 #### Complete state example

-A complete message looks like this.
+A complete message looks like this:

 ```javascript
 {